What is social prescribing?

 • Checks in regularly with you to ensure you are accessing activities and support that work for you

-Here is Holly – our Project Lead – and Pooja and Lauren – our lovely Community Connectors!
+Here are Sara, Lily and Lauren – our lovely Community Connectors!

 How does the service work?